 What information do I need to complete my tax return?

-In addition to any other tax documents you may have, you'll need your Peace Corps W-2.
+In addition to any other tax documents you may have, you'll need your Peace Corps W-2 or Summary of Taxable Allowances.

 How can I file my tax return?